ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

 It is just proplem I have with my zenbook, if it distroys your laptop, well, cest la vie

-If you have other problems , I may be able to help
+If you have other problems , I may be able to help (if the system is not fresh installed,

+then the possibitties will be way to high)

 my mail: a36402191234@gmail.com